Definition

 - Mifepristone: Used in cases of persistent hyperglycemia and severe hypercortisolism.

-Definitive Therapy:
+Definitive Therapy

-- Bilateral adrenalectomy is the last resort for refractory or life-threatening cases.
-Post-surgical complications include permanent adrenal insufficiency and Nelson syndrome, requiring long-term hormone replacement and monitoring.
+- Post-surgical complications include permanent adrenal insufficiency and Nelson syndrome, requiring long-term hormone replacement and monitoring.

 ACTH-Independent Cushing Syndrome

-Adrenal Adenomas:
+Adrenal Adenomas

 - Unilateral adrenalectomy is curative in most cases.
 Laparoscopic techniques are preferred for their minimally invasive nature.